-Unless you have the funds to pay off comfortably early, it is best to take it slow so that you do not strain financially or neglect other financial obligations such as your kids’ school fees.
+Unless you have the funds to pay off early comfortably, it is best to take it slow so that you do not strain financially or neglect other financial obligations, such as your kids’ school fees.

 Some homeowners may want to sell off their homes while they still owe the bank a certain amount.
 Since most mortgages have a 10 to 30 year repayment period, it’s possible to sell it to a new owner.
 Many do so since they owe the bank less than the house’s value.

 However, ensure you understand the terms of such sales.
 Most lenders will charge you a prepayment penalty when you choose to sell a house before completing the payments.
-Speak with your lender about the prepayment fee, which can be between 2 to 5% of the owed amount.
+Speak with your lender about the prepayment fee, which can be between 2–5% of the owed amount.

-38% of homes in the US are completely paid off.
+Roughly 38% of homes in the US are completely paid off.
 Many homeowners managed to keep up with payments or use forbearance to achieve this.
-Others opted to speak with lenders to renegotiate the terms of their mortgages which meant paying higher amounts monthly for a shorter period.
+Others opted to speak with lenders to renegotiate the terms of their mortgages, which meant paying higher amounts monthly for a shorter period.

 About 63% of American households carry a mortgage.
 Many hope to pay off what they owe early, giving them much more freedom financially and in life.
 However, a certain percentage owes more than the value of their home and find themselves with negative equity.